plone/documentation/docs/classic-ui/theming/color-mode.md

 </div>
 ```

+(register-the-toggle-button-label)=

-## Registering the Toggle Button
+## Register the toggle button

-You will need to add some Javascript functionality to the toggler.
+You will need to add some JavaScript functionality to the toggler.
 The following code snippet is based on the [Bootstrap 5.3 documentation](https://getbootstrap.com/docs/5.3/customize/color-modes/#javascript).

-Add the Javascript file to the `browser/static` folder of your Plone 6 project and register it in the `browser/profiles/default/registry` of your Plone 6 project.
+Add the JavaScript file to the `browser/static` folder of your Plone 6 project.
+Register it in the `browser/profiles/default/registry` of your Plone 6 project.
-See [Registering Javascript and CSS](classic-ui-static-resources-registering-label) for more information.
+See {ref}`classic-ui-static-resources-registering-label` for more information.

 ```js
 (() => {